bhowiebkr/cross-thread-singleton/README.md

 # python-process-lock
-An attempt to create a python singleton that works between different processes
+A locking mechanism for a python process.
+Should be cross platform safe.